-If up- and downstream data rate are highly correlated, the plot in Figure 9 would be a diagonal line.
-The fact that a significant part of the connections exhibits larger or smaller upstream rate than downstream rate is investigated in Figure 10, where the rate ratio is rendered over the downstream data volume.
+If up- and downstream data rate are highly correlated, the plot in Figure 10 would be a diagonal line.
+The fact, that the up- and downstream rate ratio varies mainly over 2 orders of magnitude is investigated in Figure 11, where the rate ratio is rendered over the downstream data volume.
+Again, the figures look similar for all investigated modem speeds, but for faster modems also some larger connections are measured.
 For small downstream data volume the upstream rate is higher than the downstream rate.
-For large connections a limit is reached at 1/50, since two data packets of
+For large connections a limit is reached at 1/ 50, since two data packets of 1500 Bytes could be acknowledged with one packet of 60 Bytes.